Endemic-epidemic models with discrete-time serial interval distributions for infectious disease prediction: Applications

 \subsubsection{Model fit and residual correlation}

-We start by contrasting some features of the model fits with and without serial interval distributions.
+We start by contrasting some features of the model fits with and without weighting of past incidence.
 As the available time series are shorter here we use the full data set to obtain more reliable estimates.
-For the parametric serial interval distributions the fitting took around four seconds per model on a standard laptop, while the unrestricted nonparametric versions took one minute.
-We chose $p = 5$ as for both diseases and model versions (full and gravity) the AIC values for $p > 5$ stayed constant for all parametric serial interval distributions and increased for the non-parametric version, see Figures in the Supplementary Material.
-We also show plots of the profile likelihoods for the three parametric serial interval distributions.
+For the parametric serial weights the fitting took around four seconds per model on a standard laptop, while the unrestricted nonparametric versions took one minute.
+We chose $p = 5$ as for both diseases and model versions (full and gravity) the AIC values for $p > 5$ stayed constant for all parametric versions and increased for the nonparametric one, see Figures in the Supplementary Material.
+We also show plots of the profile likelihoods for the three parametric weighting schemes.
 The triangular version shows several local maxima for rotavirus, indicating that optimization has to be done with care under this parameterization (we adopt a grid-based optimization in the following to avoid getting stuck in local optima).

-Table \ref{tab:aic} indicates that for both norovirus and rotavirus the model performance improves when serial interval distributions are included, with the geometric version performing best.
-For both diseases, the inclusion of serial interval distributions leads to a stronger improvement than modelling cross-district dependencies more flexibly (when moving from the gravity to the full model).
+Table \ref{tab:aic} indicates that for both norovirus and rotavirus the model performance improves when weights for past incidence are included, with the geometric version performing best.
+For both diseases, this extension leads to a stronger improvement than modelling cross-district dependencies more flexibly (when moving from the gravity to the full model).
 This emphasizes the importance of including the information contained in observations from two or more weeks back in time.